Part 1: Questions to Ask Before Ordering a Prebuilt Garage

 Single Car Garage Installation

 This prebuilt garage is delivered to your prepared site as a complete building.
 Delivery and placement are normally completed within an hour or two.
 Max width is usually 14′ or 16′ wide.
+Here’s another article that may be helpful in answering questions about single car garages or prefab detached garages in general.

 Double Wide Garage Installation